Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/deep-dive.md

 The data retrieved will be used in future analyses to assess the success of governance improvements, the influence of AI on decision-making, and the impact of community feedback.
 Future milestones will build on this work, ensuring the continued integration of stakeholder input and the development of a robust data-driven governance model for Project Catalyst.

-**6. Rotational Breaks for Big Winners: The Impact of Past Success on Current Funding**

-* Approach: Analyze the relationship between a team's past funding successes and their chances of receiving current funding.
-Use Pandas to track historical funding data, and apply statistical analysis or logistic regression to assess the impact of past wins on new funding opportunities.

-Tools: Pandas, Scikit-learn (for regression analysis), Matplotlib or Seaborn (for visualizations)

-**7. Scamming Catalyst: Cloned and Copied Ideas/Proposals Submitted Last Minute** Please refer to [GitHub issue](https://github.com/Sapient-Predictive-Analytics/Data-Driven_Catalyst/issues/8) that was logged by a community member (Udai Solanki)

-* Approach: Use Natural Language Processing (NLP) techniques to detect similarities between proposals, especially those submitted close to deadlines.
-Compare these proposals with earlier ones to identify potential cloning or plagiarism.

-Tools: Pandas, NLTK or SpaCy (for NLP and similarity detection), FuzzyWuzzy (for string matching), Matplotlib (for reporting findings).

 ## **Research Topic 6: Rotational Breaks for Big Winners: The Impact of Past Success on Current Funding**